-No person- (a) shall be prosecuted or punished for the same offence more than once; or

-(b) shall, when accused of an offence, be compelled to be a witness against himself.
+- 13. No person- - (a) shall be prosecuted or punished for the same offence more than once; or - (b) shall, when accused of an offence, be compelled to be a witness against himself.

-14. (1) The dignity of man and, subject to law, the privacy inviolability of dignity of man, etc.
+(1) The dignity of man and, subject to law, the privacy 14. inviolability of dignity of man, of home, shall be inviolable. etc.